Rail transport in Bangkok: MRT (Metro)

-Although initial passenger numbers were low and their service area remains limited to the inner city, these systems have become indispensable to many commuters.
+Although initial passenger numbers were low, these systems have become indispensable to many commuters.
 The BTS reported an average of 392,167 daily trips in 2010, while the MRT had 178,334 passenger trips per day.
 However, relatively high fare prices have kept these systems inaccessible to a portion of the population.
+The Pink and Yellow monorail lines opened in 2023.

 Airport Rail Link

 The Airport Rail Link, opened in August 2010 after many delays, connects the city centre to Suvarnabhumi Airport in Samut Prakan Province to the east.
 It is operated by the SRT, and offers services between the airport and Makkasan where it connects with Phetchaburi Station of the MRT.
 It terminates at Phaya Thai Station, where it connects to the BTS.
 Its eight stations span a distance of 29 km.

-SRT Red Lines
+SRT and commuter rail

-The Red Line Mass Transit System Project is a commuter rail system serving the Bangkok Metropolitan Region.
-Construction began in January 2009 and free public trial operation began on 2 August 2021, with full commercial service beginning on November 29, 2021 when Bang Sue Grand Station opened.
+The SRT Red Lines, which opened in 2021 along with the Bang Sue Grand Station, serve the Bangkok Metropolitan Region.
 It consists of two lines, the Dark Red Line and Light Red Line.